bombe-match/bombe-match.github.io/docs/getstarted.md

 ## Test Environment

-We have publish a playground AMI `ami-0bb2ef6ddb9e62238` for you to test your sample.
+We have publish a playground AMI `ami-0bb2ef6ddb9e62238` (us-west-2) for you to test your sample.
 In AWS console, you can launch an new EC2 and search for our AMI `ami-0bb2ef6ddb9e62238`.

+!!! warning "Remember to switch region"

+    You need to switch your region to `us-west-2` in order to use our AMI.

 ![Search by AMI id](assets/ami-1.png)